 The success rate of the I-T department at all the three levels of appeals is less than 30 per cent.
 Over a period, this rate has been declining while the number of cases is increasing.
 Of these, the I-T department has initiated 85 per cent of the cases, according to the Economic Survey 2017-18.

-said the decision might impact the litigation amount stuck for years but would help the government achieve the objective of providing certainty to taxpayers.
+Another tax official said the decision might impact the litigation amount stuck for years but would help the government achieve the objective of providing certainty to taxpayers.
 The high volume of litigation has not only resulted in a large amount of money remaining unrealised, but also sends a wrong impression to global investors who may want to invest in India.

 Other than the various tribunals, there are a large number of cases pending at the commissioner level too.
 To tackle this, the CBDT in its action plan provided concrete steps and targets to commissioners for disposal of cases.
 According to the plan, a commissioner must dispose of 25 per cent of appeals involving demands of Rs 1 million and above during the current fiscal year.

 At least 90 per cent of appeals that involve demand of less than Rs 2 million and 70 per cent of cases where demand of less than Rs 1 million should be disposed of this fiscal year.

 According to the I-T data, there are 195,884 appeals, worth over Rs 40 billion, pending before the Commissioner of Income Tax (CIT).
 Of these, 115,706 appeals had tax demand of less than Rs 200,000 pending as on April 2018.

 According to the CBDT, high priority should be given to appeals involving demand of less than Rs 200,000.
 The next priority should be given to disposal of appeals involving demand of Rs 1 million and above.